triannan/suzie-notes/README.md

 # suzie-productivity
-a simple tui app for planning and note taking
+a simple cli app for planning and note taking